 Choose industry-specific topics.
 Do not agree to participate in TV programs discussing attitude to smoking if you have nothing to do with smoking.
 Such events may boost your self-esteem, but they won’t advance your expert status.

 Don’t wait for the media to knock on your door.
 Be the first to write to them (and for them).
 Pick an important topic where you can take a stand.
 Do not just recite theory.

 An expert is expected to share original opinions so that you won’t get away with copy-pasting articles from the web.
 Use services to request comments from journos directly.
 They can help you share your expert opinion on the proper media and online portals.

 Email and Social Media Marketing

 Email marketing is still relevant, even though the open rate has been decreasing.
 People are overwhelmed with letters, so they do not read them as often as three years ago.

-There are services such as MailChimp and GetResponse to help you organize your email campaign.
+There are services such as MailChimp, GetResponse or Mailchimp alternatives to help you organize your email campaign.
 Just remember that people should subscribe to your newsletter voluntarily.
 In no way should you bombard them with spam.

 How to make an expert newsletter interesting?